 The committed fund balance classification reflects amounts subject to internal constraints self-imposed by formal action of the District of Columbia's highest level of decision-making authority.
+In contrast to restricted fund balance, committed fund balance may be redirected by the government to other purposes as long as the original constraints are removed or modified in the same manner in which they were imposed, that is, by the same formal action of the highest level of decision-making authority.

-I. Government-wide Financial Statements - Equity Classifications - (Continued)
+J. Government-wide Financial Statements - Equity Classifications - (Continued)